cliuj/quasic/README.md

 A hash-like password generator

 ## * Note *
-I highly recommend using this program on something like a perminantly offline computer or virtual machine.
+I highly recommend using this program on something like a permanently offline computer or virtual machine.

 The output will also contain ASCII characters from 33- 126.
 So this will only work for websites that accept these characters.
 A version will be created at a later date that allows exclusion of certain characters from the output.